-- 1. Complete and submit all application forms located in back of catalogue.
+- Complete and submit all application forms located in back of catalog.
 The student is in all cases fully responsible for properly completing all required documents, and submitting them as required by set deadlines.
 In addition send to the Financial Aid Office: - 2.
-A copy of the American College Testing Program, "Family Financial Statement".
+A copy of the American College Testing Program, "Family Financial Statement," or the College Scholarship Service "Parents Confidential Statement."
 These forms may be obtained from the Office of Student Financial Aid.
-A fee of \$3.00 is charged for processing the ACT (FFS) and should be paid by money order or personal check payable to ACT when submitting the completed applications. - 3.
+A fee of \$3.00 is charged for processing the ACT (FFS) and should be paid by money order or personal check payable to ACT when submitting the completed application.
+A fee of \$2.50 is charged for processing the CSS (PCS) and should be paid by money order or personal check payable to CSS. - 3.
 Also send to the Student Financial Aid Office, The Galveston College Student Application for Financial Assistance and - 4.
 An official transcript from the last school attended.